CHICAGO EMOTIONAL DISTRESS LAWYERS

 Chicago Emotional Distress Lawyer

 Emotional distress often plays a big role in the average personal injury claim.
-But what many people don’t realize is that you can file a lawsuit just for emotional distress, especially if someone else’s negligence is the direct cause.
+But what many people don’t realize is that you can file a lawsuit just for mental distress, especially if negligence is the direct cause.
 Emotional health is just as important as physical health.
 Oftentimes, mental and physical health directly influence each other.
 A traumatic accident can ruin a person’s life emotionally and physically, and victims should be able to recover financial compensation for that suffering.
-A Chicago emotional distress lawyer can help emotionally traumatized victims recover damages for medical bills, mental health counseling bills, lost wages, and more.
-Call 312-321-1111 to schedule a free consultation with our legal team today.
+A Chicago emotional distress lawyer can help emotionally traumatized victims recover damages for medical bills, counseling bills, lost wages, and more.
+Call 312-321-1111 to schedule a free consultation with a Chicago personal injury lawyer today.

 What is Emotional Distress?